Your Legal Ally In Lawrenceville For Theft, Property And White Collar Crime Defense

 In Georgia, theft and fraud charges are divided into several distinct categories based on how and where the crime is committed.
 The penalties for these crimes are generally based on the amount of money involved.
-Theft and fraud charges involving amounts under $1,500 are misdemeanors; $1,500 and up are felonies.
+Theft and fraud charges involving amounts under $1,500 are misdemeanors, whereas those involving amounts of $1,500 and up are felonies.
 It is not uncommon for prosecutors to combine fraud charges with theft charges, resulting in larger fines and longer sentences.

 At Crosby Law, we understand the tactics used by prosecutors.
 We have decades of experience fighting fraud and theft charges, and we know the impact it can have on your life.